jansenc/jansenc.github.io/news/index.md

 <h2>2026</h2>
 <ul>
     <li>
     This week, I had a great time attending the <strong>23rd International Conference on Modeling Decision for Artificial Intelligence (MDAI 2026)</strong> in Vic, Catalunya.
 On the very first day of the conference, I presented our paper <strong>Robust Bayes Acts under Prior Perturbations: Contamination, Stability, and Selection Paths</strong>, followed by some very nice discussions.
-My slides can be found here.
+My slides can be found <a href="/assets/mdai2026.pdf">here</a>..
 Thanks again to all the participants!
   </li>
     <br>
     <li>